StackExchange/dnscontrol/documentation/writing-providers.md

 The API abstraction is usually in a separate file (often called `api.go`).

 Directory names should be consitent.
 It should be all lowercase and match the ALLCAPS provider name.
+Avoid `_`s.

 ## Step 4: Activate the driver